MarkHoeber/tools-tech-syllabus/source/sublime.rst

-1b - Editor Setup
+Sublime
 ########################################

-For classes 1 - 9, we will be using Sublime, which lets you edit plain text.
+We will use Sublime when working with markup languages.
+Sublime lets you edit plain text, and includes many packages that help with specific languages.

 Through there are various tools to make work easier, working in plain text will give you a better understanding of the subjects we will cover.
 You can choose to use other plain text tools, such as Atom, Notepad, or Visual